nopnop2002/esp-idf-time-logging/README.md

 # esp-idf-time-logging
-Logging with current time for esp-idf.
+Show the current date and time in the logging.

 esp-idf has a Logging library.
 The Logging library contains the "esp_log_set_vprintf" function.